bonasome/bonaso_data_mobile/docs/services.md

 ```

 ## authServices ([services/authServices.js])
-This is a helper function that translates some of the features found in [src/contexts/AuthContext.tsx] into vanilla js so that fetchWithAuth can also use them.
+This is a helper function that translates some of the features found in [src/contexts/AuthContext.tsx] into vanilla JS so that fetchWithAuth can also use them.

 ## cleanLabels ([services/cleanLabels.js])
 Since our database often sends hard-to-read labels that include underscores or all lowercase words, this function tries to help make these more readable by splitting words, capitalizing, and spelling out some common abbreviations.
 It can be used instead of a full value/label map sometimes.